rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

-Now, turn on the Guest OS logging by clicking on 'Enable guest-level monitoring' then and wait until the notification that tells you that the action is complete.
+Now, turn on the Guest OS logging by clicking on 'Enable guest-level monitoring' and wait until the notification that tells you that the action is complete.

 ![Guest Monitoring On](images/31_DiagnosticsSettingsOn.png?raw=true)